-The eyes are said to be the windows of the soul, but they are also windows to ...
+The eyes are said to be the windows of the soul, but they also provide the clues and cues to a whole range of insights, from what has my attention to whether or not I find it appealing.

 An important function of feelings is to alert us to what is important, drawing our attention to things in both our internal and our external environment.
 This includes people, things and even thoughts.